 OLM assumes an NO2 plume and an NO plume are each dispersing.
-The in-stack ratio of NO2/NOx is used to determine the amount of nitrogen dioxide initially in each plume.
-The concentration of NO at each receptor is assumed to react stoichiometrically with the background ozone concentration at that time to form NO2.
-Contributions from both plumes are added to get the NO2 concentration at that time.
+The in-stack ratio of $NO_2/NO_X$ is used to determine the amount of nitrogen dioxide initially in each plume.
+The concentration of NO at each receptor is assumed to react stoichiometrically with the background ozone concentration at that time to form $NO_2$ .
+Contributions from both plumes are added to get the $NO_2$ concentration at that time.

-PVMRM works similarly to OLM, but uses the total volume of the plume by the time it reaches the receptor to calculate how much ozone is available for reaction.
-Both methods result in greater conversion with greater distance from the source, but use different approximations for determining how much ozone has dispersed into the plume.
+PVMRM works similarly to OLM but uses the total volume of the plume by the time it reaches the receptor to calculate how much ozone is available for reaction.
+Both methods result in greater conversion with greater distance from the source but use different approximations for determining how much ozone has dispersed into the plume.

 Both methods require additional information.

-For equilibrium $NO_2/NO_X$ ratio, the value of 0.9 is approved.
+For the equilibrium $NO_2/NO_X$ ratio, the value of 0.9 is approved.

-For in-stack $NO_2/NO_x$ ratio, values must be justified with data.
-Combustion involving excess oxygen results in higher $NO_2/NO_x$ ratios than do stoichiometric reactions.
-The facility may use a ratio of 0.5 without justification.
-Surrounding sources, if required, may be modeled with a default of 0.3 without justification.
+For the in-stack $NO_2/NO_x$ ratio, values lower than 0.5 must be justified with data.
+Combustion involving excess oxygen results in higher in-stack $NO_2/NO_x$ ratios than do stoichiometric reactions.
+The facility may use an in-stack ratio of 0.5 without justification.
+Surrounding sources, if required, may be modeled with an in-stack ratio of 0.3 without justification.